cmu-phil/py-tetrad/README.md

 1. Make sure you are using the latest Python--at least 3.7--as required by JPype; if not, [update it](https://www.pythoncentral.io/how-to-update-python/).

-1. We use causal-learn, so all of its dependencies, and causal-learn itself, should be installed--see the [Docs for the causal-learn package](https://causal-learn.readthedocs.io/en/latest/).
+1. We use causal-learn.
+For installation instructions, see the [Docs for the causal-learn package](https://causal-learn.readthedocs.io/en/latest/).

 1. We use the JPype package to interface Python with Java.
 For installation instructions, see the [Docs for the JPype box](https://jpype.readthedocs.io/en/latest/).